Small perturbations of polytopes: The Wasserstein distance

-Instead of using the mentioned metrizability result ``off the shelf'', this section uses tools from optimal transport theory to develop a metrization of weak convergence (not the corresponding topology) on the unit ball of $\M(X)$.
+Instead of using the mentioned metrizability result ``off the shelf'', this section uses tools from optimal transport theory to develop a metrization of weak convergence on the unit ball of $\M(X)$.
 The chosen metrization is based on the \textit{Wasserstein norm} from \cite{prt21}.
-In addition to proving Proposition \ref{prop_set_of_perturbations_weakly_closed}, this norm provides a useful tool for analyzing weak convergence of concrete sequences in $\M(\R^n)$.
+In addition to proving Proposition \ref{prop_set_of_perturbations_weakly_closed}, this metrization provides a useful tool for analyzing weak convergence of concrete sequences in $\M(\R^n)$.